awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 Support for multiple instance sizes on the same Dedicated Host is available for the following instance families: `c5`, `m5`, `r5`, `c5n`, `r5n`, and `m5n`\.
 Other instance families support only a single instance size on the same Dedicated Host\.

 For example, when you allocate an `r5` Dedicated Host, it has 2 sockets and 48 physical cores on which you can run different instance sizes, such as `r5.2xlarge` and `r5.4xlarge`, up to the core capacity associated with the host\.
 However, for each instance family, there is a limit on the number of instances that can be run for each instance size\.
 For example, an `r5` Dedicated Host supports up to 2 `r5.8xlarge` instances, which uses 32 of the physical cores\.
 Additional `r5` instances of another size can then be used to fill the host to core capacity\.
-For the supported number of instance sizes for each instance family, see the [Dedicated Hosts Configuration Table](http://aws.amazon.com/ec2/dedicated-hosts/pricing/#host-configuration)\.
+For the supported number of instance sizes for each instance family, see [Dedicated Hosts Configuration](http://aws.amazon.com/ec2/dedicated-hosts/pricing/#host-configuration)\.

 The following table shows examples of different instance size combinations that you can run on a Dedicated Host\.